-TI's compensation program is structured to pay for performance and deliver rewards that encourage executives to think and act in both the short- and long-term interests of our shareholders.
+- TI's compensation program is structured to pay for performance and deliver rewards that encourage executives to think and act in both the short- and long-term interests of our shareholders.
 The majority of total compensation for our executives each year comes in the form of variable cash and equity compensation.
-Variable cash is tied to the short-term performance of the company, and the value of equity is tied to the long-term performance of the company.
-We believe our compensation program holds our executive officers accountable for the financial and competitive performance of TI.

-2016 compensation decisions for the CEO:

-- Base salary was increased by 2 percent over 2015. - The grant date fair value of equity compensation awarded in 2016 was unchanged from 2015. - The bonus decision was based primarily on the following performance results in 2016:
+Variable cash is tied to the shortterm performance of the company, and the value of equity is tied to the long-term performance of the company.
+We believe our compensation program holds our executive officers accountable for the financial and competitive performance of TI. - 2017 compensation decisions for the CEO: - Base salary was increased by 2.1 percent over 2016. - The grant date fair value of equity compensation awarded in 2017 increased by 12 percent from 2016, reflecting an effort to align with the projected market range for similarly situated CEOs in our comparator group. - The bonus decision was based primarily on the following performance results in 2017: